 My Parkway Tree needs trimming/replacement

 Parkway Trees are maintained by the County through the RCSD.
-If your parkway tree needs trimming, is diseased, or has died, please call the RCSD office 562-430-3707 or email to email@example.com.
+If your parkway tree needs trimming, is diseased, or has died, please call the RCSD office 562-430-3707 and ask to speak with Mary Kingman or email her directly firstname.lastname@example.org.

 Are there parks in Rossmoor? / How do I reserve park facilities?

-Yes, there are two large parks, Rossmoor Park (3232 Hedwig Road) and Rush Park (3001 Blume Drive) and two mini parks.
-We also have a meeting facility, the Montecito Center (12341 Montecito Drive) All of our parks are administered and maintained by the Rossmorr Community Services District (RCSD).
+Yes, there are two large parks, Rossmoor Park (3232 Hedwig Road) and Rush Park (3021 Blume Drive) and two mini parks.
+We also have a meeting facility, the Montecito Center (12341 Montecito Drive) All of our parks are administered and maintained by the Rossmoor Community Services District (RCSD).

 Rooms, picnic canopies/areas, and fields can be reserved for celebrations, wedding receptions, and events by contacting the RCSD, here